lwaltersscr/Midterm/README.md

   - Open the provided C++ project in Xcode or any C++ compiler.
   - Run the program.
   - Follow the on-screen instructions to input your information.
-  - Select yes if you would like to use it again, no if you would like to exit.

 - **Problem 2 (Birthday Date Meaning Generator)**:
   - Open the provided C++ project in Xcode or any C++ compiler.